Department of Preventive Medicine, Northwestern University

 S Saeb, EG Lattie, K Körding, DC Mohr, Semantic location from mobile phones: Going beyond GPS. under review.

-MA Little, G Varoquaux, S Saeb, L Lonini, A Jayaraman, DC Mohr, K Körding, Discussion on using and understanding cross-validation strategies. accepted.
+MA Little, G Varoquaux, S Saeb, L Lonini, A Jayaraman, DC Mohr, K Körding, Using and understanding cross-validation strategies.
+Perspectives on Saeb et al..
 GigaScience, 2017.

 S Saeb, M Zhang, MM Kwasny, CJ Karr, K Körding, DC Mohr, The Relationship between Clinical, Momentary, and Sensor-based Assessment of Depression, In 9th International Conference on Pervasive Computing Technologies for Healthcare (Pervasive Health), 2015.
 PDF